RubyMarsden/CSIDRS/HACKING.md

        MAT = "Material"
    ```

-8. Add the delta reference material to the Spot class in `src/model/spot.py` and additionally import the reference required.
+8. Add the delta reference material to the Calculation class in `src/model/calculation.py` and additionally import the reference required.
    ```python
    from model.settings.delta_constants import oxygen_isotope_reference, sulphur_isotope_reference, new_element_isotope_reference
    ```